auth0/Xamarin.Auth0Client/GettingStarted.md

 This tutorial explains how to integrate **[Auth0](http://developers.auth0.com)** with a Xamarin application (iOS or Android).
 Auth0 helps you:

 * Add authentication with **[multiple authentication sources](https://docs.auth0.com/identityproviders)**, either social like **Google, Facebook, Microsoft Account, LinkedIn, GitHub, Twitter, Box, 37Signals**, or enterprise identity systems like **Windows Azure AD, Google Apps, AD, ADFS or any SAML Identity Provider**.
 * Add authentication through more traditional **[username/password databases](https://docs.auth0.com/mysql-connection-tutorial)**.
 * Add support for **[linking different user accounts](https://docs.auth0.com/link-accounts)** with the same user.
 * Support for generating signed **[Json Web Tokens](https://docs.auth0.com/jwt)** to call your APIs and **flow the user identity** securely.
-* Support for integrating with **Windows Azure Mobile Services backends**.
+* Support for integrating with third party APIs **(AWS, Windows Azure Mobile Services, Firebase, Salesforce, and more!)**.
 * Analytics of how, when and where users are logging in.
 * Pull data from other sources and add it to the user profile, through **[JavaScript rules](https://docs.auth0.com/rules)**.